BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 > - Identify relevant sources for the project, including articles, documentation, talks, and games.
 > - Detail how these sources have informed your practical work and influenced your approach.

-When working on the research and decisions surrounding my game, I had a look at the core points behind the prototypes development to see if they can be expanded upon.
+Whilst researching for my game, core points behind the prototypes development were looked at to see if they can be expanded upon.
 This mainly came from Monster Hunter World (Capcom 2018), where the primary goal besides slaying the large creatures is to capture and study the world and how the monsters interact with it.
 This laid the groundwork for the ideas that would be used such as trapping and luring of monsters with tools.
 From here, I wanted to look at other games on the separate side of the spectrum of animals in games; from being creatures, to being tools and obstacles the player uses to move forward.
 This was an idea founded from 'Towards a Categorization of Animals in Video Games' (Jański, K. 2016), where they talk about how the usage of animals differs between games depending on the author's intent.
 The example that came to mind is Captain Toad: Treasure Tracker (Nintendo 2014) where the enemy encounters mainly consist of manoeuvring around them to get to the goal.
 I wanted to look at animals as tools as it may help with designing some puzzles and areas in game, especially as the fox in the prototype acted as such in its utilization as a platform.
 Since the game's premise is all about utilising animal behaviours in puzzles, I figured it'd be another good starting point for the main game.

 ### Game Sources